Variegated Winter Daphne

 Evergreen shrub prized for rosy-pink flower buds that open to white, sweetly fragrant flowers in winter and early spring.
 Foliage is attractively variegated with a yellow margin.
 A great foundation plant for the dappled shade garden.
 Beautifully featured against a wall or near a patio or deck where its fragrance can be appreciated.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Feed with a general purpose fertilizer before new growth begins in spring.
-For a tidy, neat appearance, shear annually to shape.Pruning time: winter.Light Needs:Partial sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+For a tidy, neat appearance, shear annually to shape.Pruning time: winter.Light Needs:Partial shade to partial sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.